By Mike Loughrin, CEO for Transformance Advisors

 - If you have a personal passion for six sigma, then you view lean as one of the tools used in the pursuit of reduced variation.

 This inherent passion for either lean or six sigma doesn’t matter:

 Some of you may be exceptions to the rule.
 But my experience in talking with those who claim to be lean six sigma experts is they are 95% six sigma.
 I have not found the elusive expert who has blended the two improvement programs into a hybrid super improvement program.

 At this time, the most applicable definition for lean six sigma is:

 “three words used for marketing purposes by organizations who provide lean or six sigma consulting and training services.”

 These three words sound cool and new.
 Unfortunately, they mean different things to different people and have only succeeded in creating confusion.

 At Transformance Advisors, we very seldom use the term lean six sigma.
-We are in that group focused on lean transformation programs.
+We are in the group focused on lean transformation programs.
 We leverage six sigma when there is a clear need to reduce variation using the five step DMAIC methodology.
-That’s what works for us.
+That works for us.
 We have no qualms with someone running a six sigma project and using value stream mapping to find and eliminate waste.
 However, both methods do not rise to the level of saying you have integrated the two programs.

 What This Means